 The scenario editor allows you to create and edit scenarios.
-The scenario editor opens when you click the Create a new scenario link.
+The scenario editor opens up when you click the Create a new scenario link.
 To edit an existing scenario, click the Edit button or the diagram of the scenario in the scenario detail.
 This will open the scenario editor.

 Clicking the clock icon will open a panel where you can schedule a scenario.
 Here you can set when and how often your activated scenario is to be executed.

 Clicking the gear icon will open the Scenario Settings panel that is primarily intended for advanced users.
-Here you can adjust advanced scenario settings.
+Here you can adjust the advanced scenario settings.

 Once a scenario is configured, you can start it by clicking the Run once icon.
 This way, you can verify that the scenario runs as you expect.
-If everything is in order, activate the scenario.
+If everything is in order, you can activate the scenario.
 Once activated, the scenario will be executed according to its schedule.

 When you finish editing a scenario, click the Save icon to save the current scenario settings.
 You may also save your scenario continously during editing.

 Clicking the right handle of a module will open a menu that will allow you to add another module to your scenario.